 All Company debt is recorded on its balance sheets.
-The Company has long-term operating leases, which are described in Note 2 - Utility Plant of the Notes to Consolidated Financial Statements.
+The Company has long-term operating leases, which are described in Note 2-Utility Plant of the Notes to Consolidated Financial Statements.
 No debt instruments have credit triggers or other clauses that result in default if Company bond ratings are lowered by rating agencies.
 Certain Company debt instruments contain securities ratings covenants that, if set in motion, would increase financing costs.
-To date, the Company has not incurred any increased financing costs as a result of these covenants.
+See discussion below for the impact of a recent credit rating change.